brianmaurish/Capstone-Project/README.md

 - Navigate to the "Submit Feedback" page (/Feedback/Create).

-- Fill in the form
+- Fill in the form:

--- Name: Enter your name.
+  Name: Enter your name.

-- Email: Enter your email address.
+  Email: Enter your email address.

-- Rating: Select a rating from 1 to 5.
+  Rating: Select a rating from 1 to 5.

-- Message: Write your feedback or comments.
+  Message: Write your feedback or comments.

 - Click "Create" to submit the feedback.